What is histoplasmosis?

 - Blood cultures — positive results were seen in 50–90% of patients with progressive disseminated histoplasmosis

 - Serologic testing may indicate spreading of the disease

 - Chest x-ray and CT scanning

-- Tissue biopsy may show characteristic histopathology.
+- Tissue biopsy may show characteristic histopathology of histoplasmosis.

 What is the treatment for histoplasmosis?